rikterbeek/payment-php/README.md

   - get-payment-methods.php             : Get payment methods available for merchant account.
 ```
 ## Manuals
-The code examples are based on our [https://support.adyen.com/index.php?/Knowledgebase/Article/GetAttachment/1301/1287312](Integration manual) and the
-[https://support.adyen.com/index.php?/Knowledgebase/Article/GetAttachment/2102/1543852](API manual) which provides rich information on how our platform works.
+The code examples are based on our [Integration manual](https://support.adyen.com/index.php?/Knowledgebase/Article/GetAttachment/1301/1287312) and the [API manual](https://support.adyen.com/index.php?/Knowledgebase/Article/GetAttachment/2102/1543852) which provides rich information on how our platform works.
 Please find our manuals on [support.adyen.com](support.adyen.com).

 ## Support
 If you do have any suggestions or questions regarding the code examples please send an e-mail to github@adyen.com.